vaido-world/7daystodie-dedicated-server/README.md

 When as root user, use `su steam` and type `screen -r` to get into the server screen session.

+When as steam user type `exit` to return to root user.

 ## Old Notes

 While 7 Days To Die Dedicated Server working: